Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-05-18-what-to-do-for-a-couple-days-in-busan.md

 ---
 templateKey: blog-post
-title: What to do for a couple days in Busan.
+title: 'What a weekend in Busan, South Korea Looks like if you''re tired and cheap.'
 bg_image: 'https://ucarecdn.com/a04becda-73b7-4ef0-ad55-7033efc7f75e/'
 bg_alt: Buddha celebration in Busan
 author: Chance Reichenberg